ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 **Kafka** configuration is an art and you need to tune the parameters by use case:

-* partition replication for at least 3 replicas.
+* Partition replication for at least 3 replicas.
 Recall that in case of node failure,  coordination of partition re-assignments is provided with ZooKeeper.
-* end to end latency needs to be measured from producer (when a message is sent) to consumer when it is read.
-A consumer is able to get a message when the broker finishes to replicate to all in-synch replicas.
+* End to end latency needs to be measured from producer (when a message is sent) to consumer when it is read.
+A consumer is able to get a message when the broker finishes replicating to all in-synch replicas.
-* use the producer buffering capability to pace the message to the broker.
+* Use the producer buffering capability to pace the message to the broker.
 Can use memory or time based threshold.
 * Define the number of partitions to drive consumer parallelism.
 More consumers running in parallel the higher is the throughput.
 * Assess the retention hours to control when old messages in topic can be deleted
 * Control the maximum message size the server can receive.